 After previously employing two Cellro Round systems, MCM had reached the total 24/7 capacity of both systems.
 In order to facilitate further company growth, it decided to invest in a third fully automated production platform.
 This time, MCM opted for a powerful combination of a Cellro Ultimate and a Matsuura MX850 5-axis machine, jointly known as the Dominator.

 MCM’s clients typically require production in low volumes.
 Both MCM and their clients aim to keep the amount of finished products in stock as low as possible in order to minimize cost.
 Simultaneously, MCM wants to utilize the full 24 hours of each day.
 This stresses the need for a sophisticated automation solution that can handle different products, without the need for manual input in between.
 The Dominator fulfills all these requirements.

 The automated machining solution will be used to supply and remove products.
-The Cellro Skid robot automatically places each workpiece onto a pallet, after which it will be clamped within the MX850 for machining.
+The Cellro Ultimate robot automatically places each workpiece onto a pallet, after which it will be clamped within the MX850 for machining.
 The system is able to combine series of different products into one single program, resulting in a highly efficient 24/7 production solution.

 During development of the Dominator solution, Cellro and Matsuura joined hands in a tight collaboration.
 Both companies granted each other full software access, resulting in an efficiently integrated software connection.
 The machine and automation system operate together fluently, which allowed MCM to reap the benefits right from the first day.

 But MCM can’t stop gazing into the future.
-Their current objective is to further integrate the Skid automation solution into the company’s ERP system in order to increase efficiency further down the production chain.
+Their current objective is to further integrate the Ultimate automation solution into the company’s ERP system in order to increase efficiency further down the production chain.
 Cellro and MCM are currently joining forces to create this custom ERP integration.